zancas/OTF-Magic-Folder-proposal/OTF-LeastAuthority-magic-folders-sustainability.rst

 LeastAuthority's plan is to contribute the results of the OTF-funded Magic Folders project immediately into the Free and Open Source codebase, and to widely publicize it as a possible solution for those people who have been asking for a secure and Open Source alternative to Dropbox.

-Simultaneously, LeastAuthority intends to start selling hosted Magic Folders service for profit.
+Simultaneously, LeastAuthority intends to start selling hosted Magic Folders service.